 - 47% tax for taxable component (untaxed element) (typically involves certain public sector employers, and involves employer contributions, other before-tax contributions, and fund earnings on all contributions)

-The tax treatment for Departing Australia Superannuation Payments set out above will continue to apply beyond June 2017, for those temporary resident visa workers who are not ‘working holiday makers’.
+The tax treatment for Departing Australia Superannuation Payments set out above continues to apply, for those temporary resident visa workers who are not ‘working holiday makers’.

 Super alert!
-From 1 July 2017, and applicable to ‘working holiday makers’ only, the benefits payment tax will jump to 65% (compared with the current rate of 38%).
+Since 1 July 2017, and applicable to ‘working holiday makers’ only, the benefits payment tax will jump to 65% (compared with the pre-July 2017 rate of 38%).

 For more information on Departing Australia Superannuation Payments, see the following SuperGuide articles: